The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

 Finally, we tested for correlated noise in the residuals following the time-average methodology of \citet{cubillos2017} (also see \citet{pont2006}) and using MC$^3$\footnote{MC$^3$ software is available from \url{https://github.com/pcubillos/mc3} }.
-Noise can be thought of as the sum of a purely white (random) noise and a time-correlated (red) noise: $\sigma_{total} = \sqrt(\sigma^2_w/N + \sigma^2_r)$ \citep{pont2006}.
-As randomly distributed residuals with mean of zero (i.e, if uncorrelated white noise is the dominant uncertainty source) are averaged in time, the scatter in the points decreases proportional to $\sigma_{w}/\sqrt{N}$.
+Noise can be thought of as the sum of a purely random (white) noise and a time-correlated (red) noise: $\sigma_{total} = \sqrt(\sigma^2_w/N + \sigma^2_r)$ \citep{pont2006}.
+As normally distributed residuals with mean of zero (i.e, if uncorrelated white noise is the dominant uncertainty source) are averaged in time, the scatter in the points decreases proportional to $\sigma_{w}/\sqrt{N}$.
 If red noise is significant, then the time averaging only decreases noise until it flattens out at $\sigma_r$.
 One can test for the impact of red noise by time-averaging the residuals and comparing the resulting RMS function to theoretical expectations of white noise.
-Though this method is not necessarily rigorous for HST due to the relatively small number of exposures, it is still a practical diagnostic.
-We improved upon this method by simulating synthetic normally-distributed residuals with the same standard deviation as the actual residuals, and putting them through the same method (Figures~\ref{fig:l98c_rednoisea} and ~\ref{fig:l98c_rednoiseb}).
+We enhanced this method by simulating synthetic normally-distributed residuals with the same standard deviation as the actual residuals, and putting them through the same method (Figures~\ref{fig:l98c_rednoisea} and ~\ref{fig:l98c_rednoiseb}).
 We note the 1 and 2$\sigma$ bands for random, pure white noise residuals compared to the results for the actual residuals.
 For every bin, the residuals are consistent with random white noise for every bin size.
 We find no evidence of correlated noise.